-106-158 Administrative Assistant Externship 2 Credits
+106-158 Supervised Occupational Experience -Administrative Assistant 2 Credits

-This course consists of two components-a minimum of 72 hours of practical experience in an office environment and 18 hours of in-class instruction.
+This course consists of two components-a minimum of 72 hours of practical experience in an office environment and an hour a week of in-class instruction.
 Students will be expected to demonstrate technical and interpersonal skills necessary for office employment.
 BTC instructors will coordinate management of students in approved positions under the supervision and guidance of cooperating employers.

-Prerequisites: Grades of "C-" or better in all core courses in semesters 1, 2, and 3 of the Administrative Assistant Associate Degree program.
+Students will also finalize employment portfolios and employment-related documents.
+Prerequisites: All core courses in semesters 1, 2, and 3 of the Administrative Assistant Associate Degree program.

-106-159 Business Spreadsheets
+106-159 Business Spreadsheets 3 Credits

 Using Microsoft Excel, students will learn the elements of a spreadsheet: worksheet capabilities (create, modify, enhance, save, print, and erase worksheets), graphing capabilities (create graphs, bar charts, and pie charts), and database capabilities (create, sort, and query).
-Students will be prepared to take both the core level and expert level Microsoft Office User Specialist (MOUS) certification exams.
+Students will be prepared to take both the core level and expert level Microsoft Office Specialist certification exams.